Advertisement / Annons:

 I got problems to start the engine when I have not used it for a week or so, find that the battery was out of power, it looks new but something wrong with it.
 And it was also only a 60 Ah capacity, it should be a 74 Ah battery.
 I bought a new 74 Ah Bosch battery and luckily it was a 25% discount these Christmas days and a three years guarantee.
 After a week without use I tried to start the engine today with minus 13 degree Celsius outdoor temperature, no problem, it started direct!

 I have found even with the new battery the car can be difficult to start when it had not been used for a couple of weeks.
-About three weeks in summer and one or two weeks in winter when cold.
+About three weeks in summer and two or three days in winter when it's cold.
 After have reading on internet for the corresponding Mercedes SLK I found that they say that Mercedes had problems these years.
-The electronic devices take to much current.
+The electronic devices take too much current.
 Maximum shall be 0.09 Ampere or 90 milliamp.

 Direct when connected it takes 0.72 Ampere.